spencerjpotts/Ark-FisherMan/README.md

 # Line Snap Reasons
  - Client And Server May Not Register, Good ms/ping equals happy catching!!
 LAG
+ - Check resolution and game graphics for the required SPECS!!
+ If you have any other conspiracies for the line snap write an issue and then get a tissue. :P
 # Support

 # Help